mikkorautiainen/fasttext-decrapifier/README.md

 # Running CLI

   The decrapifier tool uses sub-commands (specified as a command option) to run the non-language word removal steps.

 &nbsp;
 ## Database initialization
-Currently the database connection setting is hardcoded in ft_dbconnect.py file as below:
+The database connection setting are hardcoded in ft_dbconnect.py file as below:
 ```
 DB = {
-    'DB': 'decrapper',              # database name
+    'DB': 'decrapper',
     'TABLE': 'garbwords',
     'USER': 'root',
     'PASSWORD': '',
     'HOST': 'localhost',
-    'PORT': '3306'                  # Set to empty string for default.
+    'PORT': '3306'
 }
 ```
-It is best to change the USER and the PASSWORD to your MySQL setting for the decrapifier to connect to your MySQL instance.
+It is best to change the USER and the PASSWORD to your MySQL setting for the decrapifier to connect to your MySQL instance.\
-Once you are done with the change of the user and the password, please run the "init" action to build the database and the table for the decrapifier.
+Once you are done changing the user and the password, please run the "init" action to build the database and the table for the decrapifier.
 ```
 python decrapper.py --action init
 ```